Agungvpzz/Basket-Analysis/README.md

 The dataset can be accessed at the following link: https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci/

+## Business Goals
+Market business analysis aims to provide businesses with a comprehensive understanding of their market environment, competition, opportunities, threats, and customer behavior to inform strategic decision-making.

 ## Objectives
 1. **Association Rule Discovery**: Identify associations and correlations among products or items in a dataset.
 Discover rules that indicate the likelihood of certain items being bought together.
 2. **Cross-Selling Opportunities**: Uncover opportunities for cross-selling by understanding which products are frequently purchased together.